algorand/go-algorand-sdk/README.md

 # Package overview

 In `client/`, the `algod` and `kmd` packages provide HTTP clients for their corresponding APIs. `algod` is the Algorand protocol daemon, responsible for reaching consensus with the network and participating in the Algorand protocol.
-You can use it to check the status of the blockchain, read a block, look at transactions, look at balances, or submit a signed transaction. `kmd` is the key management daemon.
+You can use it to check the status of the blockchain, read a block, look at transactions, or submit a signed transaction. `kmd` is the key management daemon.
 It is responsible for managing spending key material, signing transactions, and managing wallets.

 `types` contains the data structures you'll use when interacting with the network, including addresses, transactions, multisig signatures, etc. Some types (like `Transaction`) have their own packages containing constructors (like `MakePaymentTxn`).